 ALSO IN THE US, the Thomas Motor Company began to sell complete motor-assisted bikes and trikes under the name Auto-Bi and Auto-Tri.
 Before long it was advertising its bikes in Japan, with some success.
 That country’s first race, in Tokyo, featured an Auto-Bi, an Auto-Tri and a French-made Gladiator quad.
 They did 22mph, 15mph and 18mph respectively.

-STOP ME AND buy one – the disc brake was patented by Frederick Lanchester though it would be decades before this technology became suitable for motor cycles.
+STOP ME AND buy one – the disc brake was patented by Frederick Lanchester.

 CL HOROCK DEVELOPED a telescopic shock absorber, using a piston and cylinder inside a metal sleeve.

 JOHN ALFRED PRESTWICH would put Tottenham on the map with his world-beating JAP engines.
 He designed his first engine in 1901, but it wasn’t built until 1903.